MicroEJ/Example-NLS/ExcelToNLS/README.md

 ## Overview

-This project converts an Excel file to a set of PO files and saves them as resources in the [HelloWorldNLS project](../HelloWorldNLS)
+This project converts an Excel file to a set of PO or XML files and saves them as resources in the [HelloWorldNLS project](../HelloWorldNLS)

 ## Project structure